-- Log in to the computer using the Windows® account that you created and that has the proper permissions.
-This account will run the services for the BlackBerry Enterprise Server.
+- Log in to the computer that you want to install the BlackBerry Enterprise Server on using the Windows® account that you created and that has correct permissions.
+This account runs the BlackBerry Enterprise Server services.

 - In the Setup type dialog box, select one of the following options:

-- If this installation process is the first installation of BlackBerry Enterprise Server software in a BlackBerry Domain, select I would like the installation process to create a BlackBerry Configuration Database.
+- If this installation process is the first installation of BlackBerry Enterprise Server software in a BlackBerry Domain, select Create a BlackBerry Configuration Database.

-- For all other installations of the BlackBerry Enterprise Server software, select I would like the installation process to use an existing BlackBerry Configuration Database .
+- For all other installations of the BlackBerry Enterprise Server software, select Use an existing BlackBerry Configuration Database.

 - In the Accounts and Folders dialog box, in the Name field, type the name of the BlackBerry Enterprise Server that you want the BlackBerry Administration Service to display.

 - When the setup application prompts you to restart the computer, click Yes.